-The Utility Payment Assistance program provides funds to resolve delinquent and prospective payments for utility services.
+The Utility Payment Assistance program provides funds to resolve delinguent and prospective payments for utility services.
 Utility payment Assistance will allow payment assistance for homeowner's utilities, including electric, gas, propane, water and wastewater.

-HAF assistance may be used to pay delinquent amounts in full under circumstances in which a delinquency threatens access to utilities.
+HAF assistance may be used to pay delinguent amounts in full under circumstances in which a delinguency threatens access to utilities.
 The provided assistance must bring the homeowner's account current.
 HAF funds may be used to also pay prospective charges for up to the first 90 days (3 months) following approval if the homeowner is unable to make such payments and funds are not provided from other utility assistance programs to cover these amounts.

-- 1. Utility payment assistance is available as a standalone program - 2.
-Utility Payment assistance can be provided if the \$65,000 per household limit has not been exceeded after Reinstatement, Monthly Mortgage Payment assistance, Property Charge Default Resolution assistance, HOA, and HOI assistance
+- Utility payment assistance is available as a 8. standalone program - Utility Payment assistance can be provided 9 if the \$65,000 per household limit has not been exceeded after Reinstatement, Monthly Mortgage Payment assistance, Property Charge Default Resolution assistance, HOA, and HOI assistance

-Provided utility assistance may not exceed a total of \$10,000, however there is no maximum amount for any single monthly utility bill.
+Provided utility assistance may not exceed a total charges for years prior to 2016 are not eligible for of \$10,000, however there is no maximum amount for any single monthly utility bill.
 The maximum assistance amount across all programs is \$65,000.